wso2/docs-apk/en/docs/get-started/quick-start-guide-with-cp.md

 ## Step 2 - Create and Deploy the API From Dataplane

-1. Save and download the sample
+1. Download and save the sample
 <a href="https://raw.githubusercontent.com/wso2/docs-apk/refs/heads/1.2.0/en/docs/assets/files/get-started/EmployeeServiceDefinition.json"
    target="_blank"  onclick="downloadFile(event)">EmployeeServiceDefinition.json</a> file.
 This is the OAS definition of the API that we are going to deploy in APK.
 2. Add a hostname mapping to the ```/etc/hosts``` file as follows.